This healthier version of Beef Stroganoff is made easy in one pot and packed with extra veggies for a nutritious twist on a classic dish.

 Instructions

 - Bring a large pot of salted water to a boil.
-Cook egg noodles for 3-4 minutes, then drain and set aside.
-Noodles should be semi-hard still.
+Add package of egg noodles and boil for 4-5 minutes, then drain and set aside.
+Noodles should be al dente.

-- Heat olive oil over med-high heat in large pot.
-Add onions/shallots and garlic, sautéing for 1 min until fragrant.
-Add mushrooms, carrots and celery, cooking for about 3-4 min until mushrooms start to release liquid and veggies are tender.
+- Heat olive oil over med-high heat in a large pot.
+Add onions (or shallots) and garlic, sautรฉing for 1 min until fragrant.
+Add mushrooms, carrots and celery, cooking for 3-4 min until mushrooms start to release liquid and veggies are tender.

-- Add ground beef and cook until browned, then add red wine, salt & pepper and flour, tossing to combine.
+- Add ground beef and cook until browned (about 5 minutes), then add red wine, salt & pepper and flour, tossing to combine.

-- Freeze leftovers in individual portion sizes in glass bowls or foil containers.
-If using foil, reheat in 375F oven for 45 min.
-If using glass bowls, reheat in microwave on high for 5-6 minutes, stirring halfway through and adding 1-2 tsp of water or milk to add more moisture.
+- FREEZING INSTRUCTIONS: Freeze leftovers in individual portion sizes in glass bowls or foil containers.
+Make sure to sprinkle some water overtop before reheating.
+If using foil, reheat in 375F oven for 40-45 min.
+If using glass bowls, reheat in microwave on high for 5-6 minutes, stirring halfway through.

 Taylor Stinson says